aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/hanukkah/kavvanah-for-the-mitsvah-of-kindling-the-hanukkah-lights-by-rebbe-tsvi-elimelech-spira-of-dinov.html.md

 <td style="vertical-align:top" width="53%"><div class="english">
-With the awareness of all the righteous and the pious in our generation, and with the mouth of their mouths and the acts of their acts, and in the merit of this mitzvah, may You cause us to merit to win over our opponents and to be victorious for the service of G-d’s Home, and reveal the glory of Your majesty upon us speedily.
+With the awareness of all the righteous and the pious in our generation, and with the mouth of their mouths and the acts of their acts, and in the merit of this mitsvah, may You cause us to merit to win over our opponents and to be victorious for the service of G-d’s Home, and reveal the glory of Your majesty upon us speedily.